-Eudamed delay: A small change of plan, voluntary registrations in May 2020
+EUDAMED delay: A small change of plan, voluntary registrations in March 2021

-In our earlier articles we pointed out that the move from DG GROW to DG SANTE was going to be a positive one.
+In our earlier articles, we pointed out that the Medical Device move from DG GROW to DG SANTE was going to be a positive one.
 Today at the Council of Europe we saw the first example of this positivity.
-Commissioner Stella Kyriakides announced, among other things, the EC is going to put the Eudamed Actors module live on the date of MDR application May 26th 2020, actor registration will be on a voluntary basis.
-This very positive move, we believe, is driven by the new DG SANTE Eudamed management team.
+Commissioner Stella Kyriakides announced, among other things, the EC is going to put the Eudamed Actors module live before March 31st 2021 rather than the planned date of MDR application May 26th 2020, actor registration will be on a voluntary basis.
+This is still a positive move which we believe is driven by the new DG SANTE Eudamed management team.

 Why is this as a positive move?